mas-chat/mas/doc/MAS-client-API.md

 ### USERS

-Information about the other users.
+Information about the userIds.
 Server sends USERS command containing a userId before that userId is used in any other message.

 ```JSON
 {